 Help them to improve balance and walking.

 Seniors with mobility issues quite often have problems with balance.
 Other than physiotherapy, working one on one with a relative at games they enjoy can help improve their balance.
 Almost any activity that involves walking will help with balance but playing leg strengthening games will help to show improvement quickly.
+Practicing yoga is another great option to improve mobility.

 Assist with their independence.